Code-Institute-Submissions/find-a-match/README.md

 - The primary font used in this game is [Goblin One](https://fonts.google.com/specimen/Goblin+One?query=Goblin+One+)

-- I choose this font for game because fits in well with style of game.
+- I choose this font for the game because it fits in well with style of the game.

 #### Colours

-- In the colour scheme, i used black, red and yellow which combined together      gave me favoured the easy visualization of the information.
+- In the colour scheme i used black, red and yellow colour which combined together gave me favoured the easy visualization of the information.

-- Game uses three background themes red, green and yellow.
+- Game uses three background themes: Red, green and yellow.

-- Color sheme and background themes can find [here.](/readme_files/readme/colors.png)

 #### Buttons